Paul Dano

-Paul Franklin Dano (/ˈdeɪnoʊ/; born June 19, 1984) is an American actor and musician.
-He began his career on Broadway.
-He won the Independent Spirit Award for Best Debut Performance for his role in L.I.E.
+Paul Franklin Dano (/ˈdeɪnoʊ/; born June 19, 1984) is an American actor.
+His work includes both independent and mainstream projects, and his accolades include nominations for a British Academy Film Award, a Golden Globe Award and two Primetime Emmy Awards.

+Dano made his acting debut in L.I.E.
 (2001) and gained wider recognition for playing a troubled teenager in Little Miss Sunshine (2006).
-For playing identical twins in Paul Thomas Anderson's period drama There Will Be Blood (2007), he was nominated for the BAFTA Award for Best Supporting Actor.

-Dano's profile continued to expand with acclaimed roles in 12 Years a Slave and Prisoners (both 2013), and for portraying Beach Boys founder Brian Wilson in Love & Mercy (2014), for which he earned a Golden Globe nomination for Best Supporting Actor.
-He played The Riddler in The Batman and a caring father in The Fabelmans (both 2022), receiving a Screen Actors Guild Award nomination for the latter.
+He was nominated for the BAFTA for Best Supporting Actor for playing identical twins in Paul Thomas Anderson's period drama There Will Be Blood (2007).
+After supporting roles in mainstream films such as Knight and Day (2010), Cowboys & Aliens (2011), and Looper (2012), Dano had critically acclaimed roles in 12 Years a Slave and Prisoners (both 2013).
+For his portrayal of Beach Boys founder Brian Wilson in Love & Mercy (2014), he earned a nomination for the Golden Globe for Best Supporting Actor.
+In 2018, he starred as a convicted murderer in the Showtime miniseries Escape at Dannemora, for which he received a nomination for a Primetime Emmy Award for Outstanding Supporting Actor.
+In 2022, he played The Riddler in The Batman and a caring father in The Fabelmans, receiving a Screen Actors Guild Award nomination for the latter.

-Dano made his directorial debut with the drama film Wildlife (2018), based on the novel by Richard Ford; he co-wrote its screenplay with his wife Zoe Kazan.
-Also in 2018, he starred as a convicted murderer in the Showtime miniseries Escape at Dannemora, for which he received a Primetime Emmy Award nomination for Outstanding Supporting Actor.
+Dano made his directorial debut with the drama film Wildlife (2018), which he also co-wrote with his partner, Zoe Kazan.
+He has also written the comic book The Riddler: Year One (2022).
+On Broadway theatre, Dano has starred in productions of A Free Man of Color (2010–2011) and True West (2019).

-Early life
+Early life and education

-Dano was born in New York City, New York, the son of Gladys (née Pipp), a homemaker, and Paul A. Dano, a financial advisor.
+Paul Franklin Dano was born on June 19, 1984, in New York City, the son of a homemaker and a financial advisor.
 He has a younger sister named Sarah.

 Dano spent the first few years of his childhood in New York City and initially attended the Browning School.
 While he was a child, Dano's family moved to New Canaan, Connecticut, finally settling in Wilton, Connecticut.
-Dano continued his education at Wilton High School, graduating in 2002 and attending Eugene Lang College in New York City.
+Dano continued his education at Wilton High School, graduating in 2002, and attended Eugene Lang College in New York City.

 He was involved in community theater, and while he was performing in New Canaan, his parents were encouraged to take him to New York.

 Career

+1990s

+In 1996, Dano portrayed The Little Boy (Edgar) in the world premiere of Terrence McNally's musical Ragtime at the Ford Center of the Performing Arts (now the Meridian Arts Centre) in Toronto.